brannerchinese/rc_study_plans/os_installation_and_configuration/os_debian_fonts.md

  1. `fc-cache -fv`: Build font information cache files.
 Confirm that the fonts have been made available using `fc-list`.
  1. `sudo dpkg-reconfigure fontconfig-config`: Allow system to configure fonts.

 At this point, I have two slightly different fonts displaying all high and low CJK codepoints I'm aware of, within the terminal running on the Maté desktop, but not in the Crosh shell window.

+Problems:

-The latter probably requires the font to be added to Chrome rather than the Debian chroot.
+ 1. How to get high codepoints to display in the Crosh shell winow?
+That probably requires the font to be added to Chrome rather than the Debian chroot.
+ 1. High codepoint characters are being displayed in a serifed font that is probably HanaMin, but those in the Basic Multilingual Plane appear in a non-serif font, and the mismatch is noticeable.
+ 2. Also, it appears that even normal ASCII text is now (20170524) being displayed in the same font as the Basic Multilingual Plane characters, and so there are kerning issues.

+What other fonts should I try to resolve these issues?

 ### Other